PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 ---
 # Intro to R

 This lesson is about installing & understanding the R programming language and R-studio software suite.
-R is a programming language based on Python (another programming language) to do statistical programming.
+R is a programming language build by statisticians to do statistical programming.
 The R-studio application is a suite to run and easily operate R. R-studio is an industry-standard tool for doing statistical analysis; it's free and has a wide range of libraries just for statistical analysis.

 It's [becoming more popular](http://r4stats.com/articles/popularity/), and when looking at the amount of package developed over time, we can see that the growth curve is impressive: it follows a rapid parabolic arc (quadratic fit with R-squared=.995; next year you'll learn more about statistics though and you can come back here and you'll know what that really means).